FAQ

 Do you have a favorite blog post from your blog?

 I think THIS is my favorite post.
 It is about Eli.
-He is my big ol' baby and he had a very rough first year with me.
+He was my big ol' baby and he had a very rough first year with me.
 Going back and reading this made my heart skip a few beats...
-In the beginning it didn't look so good for this boy, but I am happy to say that now he is healthy, big, and happy at the farm!
+In the beginning it didn't look so good for this boy, but I am happy to say that now that he lived a long healthy life.
+He passed away by humane euthanasia at the age of 14 when his arthritic pain just could not be managed with meds anymore.
+He lived longer than most goats his size (250 lbs!) ever do!

-If you can think of any thing else you'd like to know, shoot me a message and I'll be happy to answer as best as i can!
+If you can think of any thing else you'd like to know, shoot me a message using the contact form to the left on this page and I'll be happy to answer as best as i can!

 xoxo